NBA player props, picks, odds: Target Giannis Antetokounmpo with Tuesday NBA bets

-NBA player props, picks, odds: Target Giannis Antetokounmpo Over 0.5 steals in NBA betting on Tuesday, Oct.
+NBA player props, picks, odds: Back Giannis Antetokounmpo Over 0.5 steals in NBA betting on Tuesday, Oct.
 28

 SportsLine's Inside the Lines team and computer model locked in their top NBA props for Tuesday, including Giannis Antetokounmpo Over 0.5 steals